+ANNUAL MEETING: Date: Friday, July 22, 2005

+Time: 10:00 a.m.
+(Houston time)

+Place: Hilton Westchase Hotel

+9999 Westheimer

+Houston, Texas 77042

+AGENDA: Proposal 1: For the election of three nominees as directors of the Company for a term of three years.

+Proposal 2: For the ratification of the appointment of Ernst & Young LLP as independent auditors of the company.

+RECORD DATE/

-ANNUAL MEETING: Date: Time: Place: Friday, July 22, 2005 10:00 a.m.
-(Houston time) Hilton Westchase Hotel 9999 Westheimer Houston, Texas 77042 AGENDA: Proposal 1: For the election of three nominees as directors of the Company for a term of three years.
-Proposal the comp 2: For the ratification of the appointment of Ernst & Young LLP as independent auditors of any.
-RECORD DATE/ WHO CAN VOTE: of securit holders of record at the close of business on June 8, 2005 are entitled to vote.
-The only class ties entitled to vote at the Annual Meeting is National Oilwell Varco common stock.
-Holders hal Oilwell Varco common stock are entitled to one vote per share at the Annual Meeting.
-PROXIES SOLICITED BY: proxy sta stockholo e and proxy is being solicited by the Board of Directors for use at the Annual Meeting.
-This itement and enclosed proxy card is being sent on behalf of the Board of Directors to all ders beginning on or about June 17, 2005.
-By completing, signing and returning your proxy will authorize the persons named on the proxy card to vote your shares according to your ons.
-PROXIES: persons n roperly executed proxy does not indicate how you wish to vote your common stock, the named on the proxy card will vote FOR election of the three nominees for director (Proposal OR the ratification of the appointment of Ernst & Young LLP as independent auditors.
-REVOKING YOUR PROXY: (i) filing revoke your proxy at any time prior to the time that the vote is taken at the meeting by: a written notice revoking your proxy; (ii) filing another proxy bearing a later date; or ng your vote in person at the Annual Meeting.
+WHO CAN VOTE:

+All stockholders of record at the close of business on June 8, 2005 are entitled to vote.
+The only class of securities entitled to vote at the Annual Meeting is National Oilwell Varco common stock.
+Holders of National statement and enclosed proxy card is being sent on behalf of the Board of Directors to all stockholders beginning on or about June 17, 2005.
+By completing, signing and returning your proxy card, you will authorize the persons named on the proxy card to vote your shares according to your instructions.

+Oilwell Varco common stock are entitled to one vote per share at the Annual Meeting.

+PROXIES SOLICITED BY: Your vote and proxy is being solicited by the Board of Directors for use at the Annual Meeting.
+This proxy named on the proxy card will vote FOR election of the three nominees for director (Proposal 1) and FOR the ratification of the appointment of Ernst & Young LLP as independent auditors.

+PROXIES: If your properly executed proxy does not indicate how you wish to vote your common stock, the persons

+REVOKING YOUR

+PROXY:

+You can revoke your proxy at any time prior to the time that the vote is taken at the meeting by: (i) filing a written notice revoking your proxy; (ii) filing another proxy bearing a later date; or (iii) casting your vote in person at the Annual Meeting.
 Your last vote will be the vote that is counted.

-1
+QUORUM:

+MULTIPLE PROXY CARDS:

+HOUSEHOLDING: